ibm-wsc/cloud-native-linuxone/docs/full-dev-pipeline/runpipeline.md

     kustomize edit set image spring-petclinic=$(params.IMAGE_NAME)-minimal:$(params.COMMIT_SHA)
     ```

-3. Save pipeline
+3. `Save` the pipeline

 4. Add workspace to `kustomize-dev` task

-    1. Save current pipeline edit and switch to `YAML` from pipeline menu.
+    1. `Save` the current pipeline edit and switch to `YAML` from pipeline menu.

     ![Switch to yaml](../images/Part1/SwitchYaml.png)

-    !!!
-Info "Why are you editing yaml directly?"
+    !!! question "Why are you editing yaml directly?"
         `Workspaces` are more versatile than traditional `PipelineResources` which is why you are using them.
 However, as the transition to workspaces continues, the OpenShift Pipeline Builder doesn't support editing the `Workspace` mapping from a pipeline to a task via the Builder UI so you have to do it directly in the yaml for now.

     2. Find the `kustomize-dev` and add the following workspace definition: